SainsburyWellcomeCentre/amap_python/README.rst

 aMAP consists of 4 parts:
     #.
 The main program (this repository)
     #.
-The binaries for the registration software (NiftyReg)
+The binaries for the registration software (NiftyReg) (also included in this repository)
     #.
-The atlas used in the publication
+The atlas used in the publication (which can be downloaded automatically by the installation script)
     #.
 Test data